Hearing the noise, Betty Kane and Dick Grayson rushed upstairs to investigate.

 The Flash vibrated through the wall and emerged again to create a whirlwind around the villain.
 Polaris gasped as he found himself crashing from wall to wall.

 “We prepared by bringing these little devices to create a localized polarity reversal,” explained Nightwing.
 “You can’t come near us without severe backlash.”

 “Huh.
 Like, this is the first time a man found me unattractive!” laughed Bat-Girl.

-Polaris said, “I’ll shatter the devices with a blast of magnetic power.”
+“I’ll shatter the devices with a blast of magnetic power,” vowed Polaris.

-The Flash acted at once.
-His science studies gave him the knowledge to know what to do.
+The Flash acted at once, his science studies providing him with the knowledge of what to do.
 He applied super-rapid blows to Polaris in the blink of an eye.
-“I loaned him super-speed via the electrical aura he generates.
-I think I overloaded him,” said Flash as Polaris fell to his knees.
+“I loaned him super-speed via the electrical aura he generates, though I think I overloaded him,” said Flash as Polaris fell to his knees.

-“Love that outfit, but stripes make you look fat,” said Bat-Girl as she drew out a batarang.
+“Love that outfit, but, like, don’t you know stripes make you look fat?”
+Bat-Girl quipped, drawing out a batarang.

 Nightwing glanced at a fallen Doctor Polaris.
 “You wanted him all along.
 You framed him and led us to him so we’d defeat him for you.
 He’s a power source for you.
 That’s why you used his connections to kidnap Fran.
 You led us right to him and had us beat him for you.”

 Queen Bee gestured, and her own wand stunned the three heroes.
 “Exactly, smart boy.
 Too bad I’ll have to make him a drone,” she sighed.